tstuefe/JEP387/review-guide.md

 Note that the concepts of commit granules and of root chunks and the buddy allocator are almost completely orthogonal; at this layer, they exist independently from each other.

-#### class CommitMask
+#### `class CommitMask`

 Very unexciting.
 Just a bit mask holding commit information, with a notion about which memory each bit covers.

-#### class RootChunkArea and class RootChunkAreaLUT
+#### `class RootChunkArea` and `class RootChunkAreaLUT`

-The class RootChunkArea encapsulates the Buddy Style Allocator implementation.
+`RootChunkArea` encapsulates the Buddy Style Allocator implementation.
 It is wrapped over the area of one root chunk and manages buddy operations in this area.

 It knows how to split and merge chunks buddy-style-allocator-style.

-The class RootChunkAreaLUT (for "lookup table") just holds a sequence of RootChunkArea classes which cover a contiguous memory range containing multiple root chunks.
-It offers lookup functionality "give me the RootChunkArea for this address".
+`RootChunkAreaLUT` (for "lookup table") just holds a sequence of`RootChunkArea`classes which cover a contiguous memory range containing multiple root chunks.
+It offers lookup functionality "give me the `RootChunkArea`for this address".

-Within the context of a VirtualSpaceNode, it just is the collection of all RootChunkAreas contained in the memory of this node.
+Within the context of a `VirtualSpaceNode`, it just is the collection of all `RootChunkArea`s contained in the memory of this node.

-#### class CommitLimiter
+#### class`CommitLimiter`

 The commit limiter exists to separate the logic of "am I allowed to commit X words more for Metaspace purposes, or would I hit GC threshold or MaxMetaspaceSize?".

 It exists to remove knowledge about the GC and about limits like MaxMetaspaceSize from the Virtual Memory Subsystem.
 It just offers an interface to ask "is it okay to commit".

-Under normal circumstances, only one instance of the CommitLimiter ever exists, see CommitLimiter::globalLimiter(), which encapsulates the GC threshold and MaxMetaspace queries.
+Under normal circumstances, only one instance of the `CommitLimiter` ever exists, see `CommitLimiter::globalLimiter()`, which encapsulates the GC threshold and MaxMetaspace queries.

-But by separating this functionality from Metaspace, we get better testeability: we can plug in a Dummy CommitLimiter and thus effectively disabling or modifying the limiting; that way we can write gtests to test this subsystem without having to care about global state like how much Metaspace the underlying VM used up already.
+But by separating this functionality from Metaspace, we get better testeability: we can plug in a dummy `CommitLimiter` and thus effectively disabling or modifying the limiting; that way we can write gtests to test this subsystem without having to care about global state like how much Metaspace the underlying VM used up already.

 ## The Central Chunk Repository (chunk manager)

 Classes
-- ChunkManager
+- `ChunkManager`

 This subsystem plays a very central role.
 It only consists of one class, `class ChunkManager`.

 There only exists one central instance of the ChunkManager (two if `-XX:+UseCompressedClassPointers`).

-The ChunkManager is the central point to hand out chunks of any given level (size).
+`ChunkManager` is the central point to hand out chunks of any given level (size).

 It keeps lists of free unused chunks.
 Memory of these chunks may or may not be comitted.